 Now I’m using the bullet tip to apply ink over the stencil.
 The problem is that the tip is pretty large, so it doesn’t fit in the smaller sections on the stencils.

-To me this doesn’t look all that great.
-There are too many seepage lines that are very easy to see.
+To me this doesn’t look all that great because too many seepage lines that are very easy to see.

 For my last test, I’m applying the ink to a small paintbrush.